Excitement is in the air! It is time for the countdown to Christmas with these fun advent calendar ideas for kids.

 Here are the stockings.
 Notice the Veggie Tale nativity scene.
 Seriously, some kids just love the childhood stuff.

-Why don’t I just put the candy in the stockings?
+Why don’t I just put the candy directly in the stockings?